How to play Boutique Hotel Manager

 Additional Rules

-• More than 2 players: With additional sets, the game can be played with any number of players.
-For the booking phase, draw 5 times the number of players in Guest Cards and place them in the middle, face down.
-For every 2 players, one walk-in guest appears per day during the walk-in phase.
+• On the Advance Booking Phase: draw 5 times the number of players in Guest Cards and place them in the middle, face down.